alexliao95311/ehsbellschedule-new/README.md

 # EHS Schedule
-The new Emerald High School Schedule App, written in Swift,
+The new Emerald High School Schedule App, written in Swift.